John Gibbs Churchill

 John Gibbs Churchill (7 February 1905-2 December 1975) was a New Zealand trade unionist and local politician.
 For six years he was the mayor of Otaki.

 Biography

 Early life and career

 Churchill was born 7 February 1905 in Wellington.
 He was educated at Terrace School and then Wellington College.
 In 1929 he married Hilda Kate Barley.
 That same year he entered employment with the New Zealand Post Office as a Mechanician.
 He rose to become a Senior Mechanician and then a Departmental Welfare Officer.

-He was a leading figure in the New Zealand Post Office and Telegraph Association.
+Churchill was a leading figure in the New Zealand Post Office and Telegraph Association.
 In 1937 he was elected on to the executive of the association and two years later was elected as Vice-President.
 He then served as its President from 1943 to 1946 when he resigned to take up a position on the association's permanent staff as associate secretary.
 He later became General Secretary of the association from 1958 to 1964 when he retired.
+In 1960 Churchill went on a nine-week overseas visit in his capacity as General Secretary, primarily to attend a Post and Telegraph congress in Vienna as New Zealand's delegate.
+He also visited Canada, United States and United Kingdom to examine their post office conditions and automation.